On This Page:

 Mucinous cystic neoplasm with an invasive adenocarcinoma is a rare, cancerous tumor.
 It is a cyst filled with thick fluid.
 It is like an IPMN but is in just one part of the pancreas, usually the tail.
 These tumors are mostly in women.
 Mucinous cystic neoplasms can be benign (not cancer) if there is no invasive component.

 There are other rare exocrine tumor types.
-For more information about any type of pancreatic cancer, contact Patient Central.
+For more information about any type of pancreatic cancer, contact PanCAN Patient Services.

 Pancreatic Neuroendocrine Tumors (PNETs)